 Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect (collectively referred to as Stock Connect) are securities trading and clearing linked programmes developed by The Stock Exchange of Hong Kong Limited, Shanghai/Shenzhen Stock Exchanges, Hong Kong Securities Clearing Company Limited and China Securities Depository and Clearing Corporation Limited, with an aim to achieve mutual stock market access between the PRC (excluding Hong Kong, Macau and Taiwan) and Hong Kong.
-Additionally, the fund may invest, via Stock Connect, in the newly established Science and Technology Innovation Board ("STAR Board") of the Shanghai Stock Exchange and ChiNext Market of the Shenzhen Stock Exchange, which are technology based Chinese stock exchanges.
+Additionally, the fund may invest, via Stock Connect, in the newly established Science and Technology Innovation Board ("STAR Board") of the Shanghai Stock Exchanges.
 A detailed description of the programmes and exchanges, as well as the risks linked thereto, can be found in Appendix II of this Prospectus.